durrantlab/blendmol/README.md

 ![Import PDB/VMD/TCL/PSE](http://durrantlab.com/apps/blendmol/docs/fig8.jpg)

-You can also type a PDB ID into the filename field (in red).
+You can also type a PDB ID into the filename field (boxed in red).
 BlendMol will download the PDB model directly from the Protein Data Bank.

 ![Import PDB/VMD/TCL/PSE](http://durrantlab.com/apps/blendmol/docs/fig9.jpg)